iRFan1a/Doctor_appointment-booking-system/README.md

 * Sqlite

 ->How to run
-1.clone the repository
+* clone the repository
-2.Install dependencies using pip install -r requirement.text 3.Run migrations using python manage.py migrate
+* Install dependencies using pip install -r requirement.text
+* Run migrations using python manage.py migrate
-4.Start the server using python manage.py runserver
+* Start the server using python manage.py runserver